ahmedelgabri/knowledge/osx/homebrew.md

 ```

-# List all the software with it's dependencies
+# List all the software with its dependencies

 ```sh
 $ brew deps --installed [--tree]